Documentation

 abbrev History :

 A history is a list of Sequents.
-This only tracks "big" steps, hoping we do not need steps within a local tableau.
-The head of the first list is the newest Sequent.
+In the Tableau type this only tracks "big" steps, not steps happening within a LocalTableau.
+The list is in reverse order, i.e. the head is the newest Sequent.

 Equations